guigomcha/famquest/README.md

 # The FamQuest App

-A map guiding users on an adventure to uncover family memories and history shared in the form of a geolocation-based digital photo frame.
+A map guiding users on an adventure to uncover family memories and history shared in the form of a geo-location-based digital photo frame.

 See the documentation online in <https://famquest.guigomcha.dynv6.net> and continue reading the README files.

 As a Progressive Web App, Famquest can be used from browser and mobile.
 Most development has been done and tested via **Google Chrome and Edge** (for iOS, Android, Windows and Mac), other browsers could be used but have not been tested.
 Check a reference like [this one from 2023](https://firt.dev/notes/pwa/).

 PWA features used:
-- Geolocalization (optional).
+- Geo-localization (optional).
 - Image, video* and audio capture.
 - Add to home screen (optional).
 - App launching screen (optional).